Space History News

 China's first astronaut returns UN flag

-May 19, 2004 -- United Nations Secretary-General Kofi Annan today met with China's first astronaut, who presented the UN leader with a flag of the world body that he took with him on his mission.
+— United Nations (UN) Secretary-General Kofi Annan met Wednesday with China's first astronaut, who presented the UN leader with a flag of the world body that he took with him on his mission.

-Congratulating China for its first successful manned space flight, the Secretary-General told a small delegation that included Beijing's Ambassador to the UN, Wang Guangya, and Col. Yang Liwei, the astronaut, that it was a "great achievement" watched by all the Chinese people and people around the world.
+Congratulating China on its first successful manned space flight, the Secretary-General told a small delegation that included Beijing's Ambassador to the UN, Wang Guangya, and Col. Yang Liwei, the "taikonaut," that it was a "great achievement" watched by the Chinese people and people around the world.

 "Let me thank you very much for bringing this flag that has gone into space with Colonel Yang," the Secretary-General said upon receiving the UN flag.
 "And I think the fact that he took a UN flag with him and then brought it back to this Headquarters is a sign of great importance and is an affirmation of your belief and your support for this organization."